 Home School Tuition Policy & Portability of Saint Anselm College Financial Aid

 In order to give all students access to study abroad, Saint Anselm College has a home school tuition model.
 This tuition and financial aid model makes study abroad more accessible for all students, regardless of financial means, just as it does for all on-campus programming.

 The model reflects the college's commitment to "expand opportunities for study abroad in ways that offer growth in global awareness, public service, intercultural competence, and intellectual enrichment," as outlined in the current Strategic Plan - Vision 2015: Looking Within - Reaching Beyond.

 Semester-Long Study Abroad Policies

-Students of all majors are encouraged to include study abroad experience in their curriculum.
+Students of all majors are encouraged to include a study abroad experience in their curriculum.
 The following are the college's policies governing semester-long study abroad:

-- Students must maintain a full-time status by registering as a study abroad student through Saint Anselm College for the semester abroad.
+- Students must maintain full-time status by registering as a study abroad student through Saint Anselm College for the semester abroad.

 - Students studying abroad are required to receive prior approval from their department chair and the associate registrar for all courses listed on their Course Approval Form.